-The I²C bus’ master uses a device’s 7-bit address to signal the component it wants to talk to.
+The I²C bus’ controller uses a peripheral’s 7-bit address to identify the component it wants to talk to.
 In fact, the signalling is more complex than that, but fortunately all the details are handled by the imp so that you need only supply the address as an 8-bit value.

-If you’re writing to the device, you also need to supply the data to write, which often include register values which instruct the device what to do with the data.
-The imp API documentation refers to these registers as sub-addresses:
+If you’re writing to the peripheral, you also need to supply the data to write, which often includes register values which instruct the peripheral what to do with the data.
+The imp API documentation refers to these registers as ‘sub-addresses’: